bramvanduinen/EnergyDroughtCooccurrence/README.md

-# MSc-thesis Bram van Duinen
-This is the repository for my master thesis project at KNMI/IMAU.
+# Meteorological drivers of co-occurring renewable energy droughts in Europe
+## Authors: Bram van Duinen, Lieke van der Most, Michiel Baatsen, Karin van der Wiel
+This is the repository with the code used for the analysis of the paper, for reference.
+Please get in touch if you also need the underlying data.

 ## E-mail

-bram.van.duinen@knmi.nl
+bramvduinen@gmail.com